 The project applicant must address how areas of concern, comments and contingences from Phase 1 have been addressed and/or resolved, showing before and after drawings.
 Paper study models as well as a physical Materials Board are essential components of the presentation.
 The presentation should be approximately 20 minutes in duration unless a longer presentation time is agreed upon by the Civic Design Review Program Director.
-The project designers may not proceed with construction documents until Phase 2 approval is received from the Civic Design Review Committee.
+The project designers may not proceed with construction documents until Phase 2 approval is received from the Civic Design Review Committee Please be aware that if a project does proceed ahead with construction drawings ahead of receiving Phase 2 approval, that it is highly likely that changes will have to be made resulting in additional work and increased project cost.